OpenDSA/OpenDSA/Doc/source/Client-sideDevelopment.rst

   * The framework will automatically attach loggers to buttons and links (unless they appear inside a contain with a class that matches '.*jsav\w*control.*') and the data these loggers collect identifies interactive elements based on their ID.
 Using descriptive IDs will make data analysis much easier.
   * Do not place elements inside a contain with a class that matches ``'.*jsav\w*control.*'``.
 JSAV controls appear within these containers but are logged by a different mechanism so the automatic button and link loggers ignore the contents of these containers.

+* Make JSAV exercise options configurable (if necessary and desired)

+  * If you do not change the default values of ``JSAV_EXERCISE_OPTIONS``, you do not have to do anything.
+  * However, if you do change the default values of ``JSAV_EXERCISE_OPTIONS``, you must call ``ODSA.AV.updateJSAVExerOptions()`` in order to make the exercise options configurable from the config file.
+Conversely, if you want to prevent the configuration process from overriding the grading options for your exercise, you can reset the defaults and not call this function.

 * Attach JSAV array click handlers through JSAV rather than jQuery

   * Example: ``theArray.click(function(index){...});`` rather than ``$('#arrayId').on('click', ".jsavindex", function(){...});``